pivotal-cf/docs-pks/nsxt-prepare-env.hbs.md

 +ACo- +ACoAKg-VTEP CIDRs+ACoAKg-: One or more of these networks host your GENEVE Tunnel Endpoints on your NSX Transport Nodes.
 Size the networks to support all of your expected Host and Edge Transport Nodes.
 For example, a CIDR of +AGA-192.168.1.0/24+AGA- provides 254 usable IPs.

-+ACo- +ACoAKg-TKGI MANAGEMENT CIDR+ACoAKg-: This small network is used to access Tanzu Kubernetes Grid Integrated Edition management components such as Ops Manager, BOSH Director, and Tanzu Kubernetes Grid Integrated Edition VMs as well as the Harbor Registry VM if deployed.
++ACo- +ACoAKg-TKGI MANAGEMENT CIDR+ACoAKg-: This small network is used to access Tanzu Kubernetes Grid Integrated Edition management components such as +AHsAewB7- vars.platform+AF8-name +AH0AfQB9-, BOSH Director, and Tanzu Kubernetes Grid Integrated Edition VMs as well as the Harbor Registry VM if deployed.
 For example, a CIDR of +AGA-10.172.1.0/28+AGA- provides 14 usable IPs.
 For the +AFs-No-NAT deployment topologies+AF0-(nsxt-topologies.html+ACM-topology-no-nat-virtual-switch), this is a corporate routable subnet /28.
 For the +AFs-NAT deployment topology+AF0-(nsxt-topologies.html+ACM-topology-nat), this is a non-routable subnet /28, and DNAT needs to be configured in NSX to access the Tanzu Kubernetes Grid Integrated Edition management components.

 +ACo- +ACoAKg-TKGI LB CIDR+ACoAKg-: This network provides your load balancing address space for each Kubernetes cluster created by Tanzu Kubernetes Grid Integrated Edition.
 The network also provides IP addresses for Kubernetes API access and Kubernetes exposed services.
 For example, +AGA-10.172.2.0/24+AGA- provides 256 usable IPs.
 This network is used when creating the +AGA-ip-pool-vips+AGA- described in +AFs-Creating VMware NSX Objects for Tanzu Kubernetes Grid Integrated Edition+AF0-(nsxt-create-objects.html), or when the services are deployed.
 You enter this network in the
 +ACoAKg-Floating IP Pool ID+ACoAKg- field in the +ACoAKg-Networking+ACoAKg- pane of the Tanzu Kubernetes Grid Integrated Edition tile.